mikf/gallery-dl/docs/configuration.rst

 Default
     ``true``
 Description
-    Download original files if available.
+    Download original files via the API if allowed.

+    Setting this option to ``false`` ignores the download option and handles all deviations as if downloading is not allowed.

-    Setting this option to ``"images"`` only downloads original files if they are images and falls back to preview versions for everything else (archives, etc.).
+    Setting this option to ``"images"`` only downloads original files if they are images.
+For everything else (archives, etc.), the image versions as displayed on the website will be downloaded.

 extractor.deviantart.pagination